 The Q2 2021 operational growth was primarily driven by its Covid vaccine, co-developed by German partner BioNTech.
 The Covid vaccine contributed $7.8 billion in direct sales and alliance revenues.

 The revenue projection includes contracts for 2.1 billion doses that are expected to be delivered through mid-July.
 The companies have, so far, delivered 1 billion doses of the two-shot Covid vaccine.

-The forecast may be adjusted in the future as additional contracts are signed, the company said.
+The company said that the forecast may be adjusted in the future as additional contracts are signed.